sahinctp/react-shopping-cart/README.md

-# React-Sepet
+# React-Shopping-Cart
-React-Redux-React Hooks kullanılarak ürün,kategori ve sepet yönetiminin yapımı
+Making product, category and basket management using React-Redux-React Hooks